salmaali11/hw2/lab-05.md

     ## [1] 935  26

-Each row represents information about a nobel prize winner.
+935 obseration 26 vairables Each row represents information about a nobel prize winner.

 1. Create a new data frame called `nobel_living` that filters for